Defect #3717

 I stopped/restarted mongrel to see whether it helped, but it doesn't.

-Updated by André H. about 15 years ago
+Updated by André H. over 15 years ago

 Same problem here.
 German umlauts (Ä, Ö, Ü) are turned into kanji signs.